Clearing the Air

 A short ton is equal to 2,000 pounds

-The highest nitrogen oxide emissions in a Congressional district were seen in Michigan's eighth district, which includes the city of Flint, at 3,021 short tons in 2022.
-Florida's 18th district followed with 2,530 short tons, and Florida's 12th district, on the state's west coast, had the third-highest NOx emissions in the country at 2,247 short tons.
+The highest emissions of nitrogen oxides in a Congressional district were seen in Michigan’s eighth district, which includes the city of Flint, at 6 million lbs. in 2022.
+Florida’s 18th district followed with 5.1 million lbs., and Florida’s 12th district, on the state’s west coast, had the third-highest NOx emissions in the country at 4.5 million lbs.

 Where is the highest potential for uncontrolled formaldehyde pollution?